-One member of staff told us.
-"There are enough of us on shift and we all work very well together."
-The registered manager confirmed staffing levels were regularly monitored and were flexible to ensure they reflected current and changing dependency levels.
+A member of staff said they felt there was enough staff to provide the care people required.
+They told us, "I think there are enough of us here.
+You can always do with more but we all work very well together as a team."
+They also said they were able to spend time with people engaging them with activities in the afternoons when the activities coordinator wasn't present.
+Throughout the day we observed positive and friendly interactions.
+People were comfortable and relaxed with staff, asking for help, as required.
+The registered manager confirmed staffing levels were regularly monitored and were flexible to ensure they reflected people's current and changing dependency levels.
 We saw on duty rotas that staffing levels had been increased to reflect people's increased care needs when this was necessary.
+This demonstrated there was sufficient staff to keep people safe and meet their needs.